-The use of breath control, stillness, calm and mindfulness can help children with communication difficulties in many ways:
+The use of breath control, stillness, a calm environment and mindfulness can all help children with communication difficulties:

 Those who stammer can find the space and composure to speak with more fluency.

-Tuning in, copying or mirroring the breathing of children with communication difficulties and autism leads to more non-verbal communicative exchanges.
+Tuning in, copying or mirroring the breathing of children with communication difficulties and autism can lead to more non-verbal communicative exchanges.

 Speech sound difficulties are helped through the use of a focus on breathing including aspiration techniques (/h/).